nilearn/nilearn/doc/manipulating_images/manipulating_images.rst

   * :ref:`sphx_glr_auto_examples_04_manipulating_images_plot_affine_transformation.py` shows
     the effect of affine transforms on data and bounding boxes,
   * ref:`sphx_glr_auto_examples_04_manipulating_images_plot_resample_to_template.py` shows
-    how to resample an image to a template reference.
+    how to resample an image to a template reference image.
 * Computing the mean of images (along the time/4th dimension):
   :func:`nilearn.image.mean_img`
 * Applying numpy functions on an image or a list of images: